bitnami/charts/bitnami/redis/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 15.0.0

+The parameter to enable the usage of StaticIDs was removed.
+The behaviour is to [always use StaticIDs](https://github.com/bitnami/charts/pull/7278).

 ### To 14.8.0

 The Redis&trade; sentinel exporter was removed in this version because the upstream project was deprecated.
 The regular Redis&trade; exporter is included in the sentinel scenario as usual.